 - Visual Arts.
-These include a wide variety of pictorial, graphic, and sculptural works, as well as architectural works.
+These include a wide variety of artistic works, including pictorial, graphic, and sculptural works, as well as architectural works.
 Examples of visual arts works include paintings, sculptures, photographs, and other types of works.

 - Motion Pictures.
 These contain a series of related images that are intended to be shown with a projector, digital display, or another device.
 When the images are shown in successive order, they create an impression of movement that is perceptible to the eye.
 Examples of motion pictures include movies, television shows, video games, animations, and similar types of works.

 - These include photographs that are created with a camera and captured in a digital file or another visual medium such as film.
 Examples include color photos, black and white photos, and similar types of images.